Atlantic Apprenticeship Harmonization and Mobility

-The Atlantic Workforce Partnership has contributed to several projects including the Atlantic Apprenticeship Harmonization Program, the Atlantic Immigration Pilot, and assisting provinces in negotiating Workforce Development Agreements and Labour Market Development Agreements with the Government of Canada.
+The Atlantic Workforce Partnership has contributed to several projects including the Atlantic Apprenticeship Harmonization Program, the Atlantic Immigration Program, and assisting provinces in negotiating Workforce Development Agreements and Labour Market Development Agreements with the Government of Canada.

-Newfoundland and Labrador is the current chair of the Atlantic Workforce Partnership Secretariat.
+Prince Edward Island is the current chair of the Atlantic Workforce Partnership Secretariat.

 On March 1st 2019, the Atlantic Provinces committed to working with the Government of Canada on the Clean Power Roadmap for Atlantic Canada.
 Building on the Regional Electricity Cooperation and Strategic Infrastructure study from 2018, the Clean Power Roadmap will enhance the generation, transmission and use of clean power across the region.
 At the Council of Atlantic Premiers’ meeting held January, 2020 in St. John’s Newfoundland and Labrador, Québec participated in discussions on opportunities to develop, transmit, and exchange Eastern Canada’s clean energy resources.